 The employer for hire should be identified by the employer's full legal name at the time of creation.
-If the work is being registered for the first time during the renewal term, the individual who was employed or hired to create the work may be named as the employee if this individual is identified on the deposit copy.
+If the work is being registered for the first time during the renewal term, the individual who was employed or hired to create the work may be named as the employee if this individual is identified on the deposit copy, this information may also be provided.